Quantuary/Aldrin-Report/README.md

 # Project Aldrin Monitoring Tool
-This project has been transfer to https://git.quantuary.com/Founder/Aldrin-Report.
+This project has been migrated to https://git.quantuary.com/Founder/Aldrin-Report.
 Contact owner for access.